hirozhu/Soccer-Player-Speed-Visualization/README.md

     Serving HTTP on 0.0.0.0 port 8000 ...

-5. And then you can open up http://localhost:8000 to find and view the D3 graph.
+5. And then you can open up http://localhost:8000/display.html to view the D3 graph.